 - Don’t directly promote on social media.
 If you have a good following and some loyalty, occasional offers are okay.
 But pay attention to how people respond.
 They don’t typically appreciate open marketing on social media unless you’ve purchased ad space.

-- Run contests to get more followers, leads and traffic.
+- Run contests and offer giveaways to get more followers, leads and traffic.
 Tailor it to your customers.

 In addition to these strategies, some social media sites like Facebook and LinkedIn have other ways to build a brand.
 It’s beneficial to start or join groups where your target customer hangs out.
 Start building a presence.